-This document is a preliminary draft which is circulated to selected licensees for comments.
+This document is issued as a source of information to interested parties and the general public.
 The information in this document is intended as a guide only.
 For this reason it should not be relied on as legal advice or regarded as a substitute for legal advice in individual cases.
 The information contained in this document may be subjected to changes without notice.

 Malaysian Communications and Multimedia Commission Off Persiaran Multimedia, 63000 Cyberjaya, Selangor Darul Ehsan.

-Tel: +60 3 86 88 80 00 Fax: +60 3 86 88 10 00
+Tel: +60 3 86 88 80 00 Fax: +60 3 86 88 10 00 www.skmm.gov.my

-www.skmm.gov.my